afauch/SSUI-Homework-5/README.md

 ```

 ### Transitions
-Crayon gives you really simple functions for tweening common properties like color, position, rotation, size, and opacity.
+Crayon gives you simple functions for tweening common properties like color, position, rotation, size, and opacity.

 #### Color Transitions
 ```c#